Donkey Konga: Donkey Konga

 Donkey Konga received "generally favorable reviews" according to the review aggregation website Metacritic.

 Maxim gave the game a score of eight out of ten and said that four bongos should be added "to create a frenzied, unholy din suitable for ritual virgin sacrifice".
 The Sydney Morning Herald gave it four stars out of five and wrote: "The beginner's level is a breeze, but Konga later becomes deliciously challenging, with hilarity-inducing flustered panic as you start to fall behind and surprising levels of concentration required to clap instead of drum.
 Hysteria soon prevails".
 The New York Times, however, gave it a mixed review and said: "Before you buy Konga, try clapping along with every song on the radio for half an hour and see how you feel at the end".

-Donkey Konga won an award at the Game Developer's Conference for the best "Innovation" in 2005.
+Donkey Konga won an award at the Game Developers Conference for the best "Innovation" in 2005.
+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Donkey Konga for "Console Family Game of the Year", as well as received nominations for "Outstanding Innovation in Console Gaming", "Outstanding Achievement in Soundtrack", and "Outstanding Achievement in Gameplay Engineering".